kaushalbundel/flutter/Flutter Notes.md

 ## Dart Basics- Day 2
 Variable

-1. A varible in dart is determine by the keyword var, though we can also specify the type of variable like we specify for arguments in a function like int a, double b etc. So either a variable can be specified as:
+1. A variable in dart is determine by the keyword var, though we can also specify the type of variable like we specify for arguments in a function like int a, double b etc. So either a variable can be specified as:
 - var firstVariable
 or
 - double firstVariable
-- But as per the naming convention, we should specify var to declare a variable
+- But as per the convention, we should specify var to declare a variable

-2. The naming convention is same as that of a function ie. camel case with first word is a small letter
+2. The naming convention is same as that of a function ie. camel case with first word is a small letter (this is also called as a lower camel case convention)

 Data inference
 - Dart has something called data inference which means that dart can infer the type of variable by looking the result if a result of a function is stored in that variable.
-But however it is suggested to explicitely specify the type of the variable.
+But however it is suggested to explicitly specify the type of the variable.

 ```
 double addNumbers(double a,double b){